GRC-SummerSchool/learn-python/Day1/Whitespace.md

 no-one will ever add spaces with using the wrong tabstop - then go ahead...
 __But don't say I didn't warn you!__

-## Underscore
+## Naming variables
+Always start variable names with a lower case letter.

-Avoid using underscore(s)  '_'  at the beginning or end of variable names.
+Avoid using special characters  ("$", "*", "_" , etc.)  at the beginning or end of variable names.

+Underscores have special significance in Python.
 Single underscores and double underscores have different meanings.
 These are not just conventions.
 They have special meaning to the interpreter.

     For example

     \_myVariable\_ denotes a private variable

-\__init__ is used to avoid name clashes across classes
+    \_\_init\_\_ is used to avoid name clashes across classes

     \_  by itself is used to access the results of the last executed statement

-These are advanced concepts and may not be used in this class but it is useful to be aware of this "special" character.
+These are advanced concepts and may not be used in this class but it is useful to be aware of the rules and conventions.

 |[< Previous (HelloWorld)](HelloWorld.md) | [Day1](../README.md)| [Next (Variables) > ](Variables.md) |